 2+2=5 (The two plus two is equal to five)

-We combine organizations strengths and weaknesses like resources and behavior to get maximum output.
-Here sometime the two strong points can double the strength.
+We combine organizations strengths and weaknesses like resources and behaviour to get maximum output.
+Here sometimes the two strong points can double the strength.

-Synergistic effect may occur in a number of ways – within a functional area like a marketing – it may occur at the time of product, pricing, promotion aspects – which can result into a high level of marketing synergy.
+A synergistic effect may occur in a number of ways – within a functional area like marketing – it may occur at the time of the product, pricing, promotion aspects – which can result in a high level of marketing synergy.